How to Start an LLC in New Mexico

 Fee: $50

-Note: Your registered agent must sign a Statement of Acceptance of Appointment, which must be uploaded at the time of filing.
+Note: Your registered agent’s Statement of Acceptance of Appointment form will need to be uploaded at the time of filing.
+The website provides a downloadable form during the formation process.

 For help with completing the form, visit our New Mexico Articles of Organization guide.

-If you’re expanding your existing LLC to the state of New Mexico, you will need to form a foreign LLC.
+Note: If you're expanding your existing business to the state of New Mexico, you'll need to register as a foreign limited liability company (LLC).

 Step 4: Create a New Mexico LLC Operating Agreement